5 Simulation Control

 NumericControlProbe (vsize, data, startTime, stopTime, timeStep);

-NumericControlProbe (fileName);
+NumericControlProbe (filePath);

 and then define and instantiate a DataFunction and pass it to the probe using setDataFunction().
 The latter constructor creates the probe and reads in both the data and timing information from the specified file.